Travel guide

 eSIM for Japan 2 weeks — Full itinerary from Tokyo to Hiroshima

-Traveling to Japan is an incredible experience, but arriving without data can ruin the first few moments: no Google Maps to get out of the airport, no way to search for your hotel, no way to contact whoever is waiting for you.
+Traveling to Japan is an incredible experience, but arriving without data can ruin the first moments: no Google Maps to get out of the airport, no way to find your hotel, no way to contact whoever is waiting for you.
 The solution is simple and has been the standard among experienced travelers for years: an eSIM for Japan.

 In this guide, we tell you everything you need to know before traveling to Japan: what coverage you can expect in Tokyo, Kyoto, Osaka, Nara, and Hiroshima, how many GB you really need, how to activate your eSIM, and the best connectivity tips from those who have already traveled there.

-Spoiler: with PuraSim, you have local data from the moment your plane lands, no contracts, no physical SIM, and no surprises on your bill.
+Spoiler: with PuraSim, you have local data from the moment your plane lands, with no contracts, no physical SIM, and no surprise bills.

 Photo: Balazs Simon via Pexels